 THE MIDDLE EAST

 Archaeology in Israel

-Participants take classes at the Princess Sumaya University of Technology with other CIEE students for a semester or the academic year.
-You are required to take four courses per semester (two language courses and two area studies courses).
-Arabic language courses are offered at all levels.
+Participants take classes at the Princess Sumaya University of Technology with other CIEE students.
+Arabic language courses are offered at all levels for the semester program.
 Relevant area studies courses include an archaeology course, an international relations course, a seminar on Israeli-Palestinian conflict, and two courses on Islam.
 All courses are English-taught.
-Participants staying for the academic year may also complete an optional internship.
-In the past, program excursions have included trips to Petra and Wadi Rum.
+Participants may also complete an optional internship.

 SIT Indonesia: Arts, Religion, and Social Change